purvanyaTyagi/Dummy_Compiler/README.md

 ## What i have learned so far?

-- **Tokenisation**: 1) How to break input source code into tokens (identifiers, numbers, keywords, symbols)
-                    2) Handling whitespace and new line charachters efficiently.
+- **Tokenisation**: How to break input source code into tokens (identifiers, numbers, keywords, symbols),Handling whitespace and new line charachters efficiently.

-                    3)
+// Keywords
+int, void, if, else, while, return, input, output

+// Operators
++, -, *, /, =, ==, !=, <, <=, >, >=

+// Delimiters
+{, }, (, ), [, ], ;, ,

+// Literals & Identifiers
+integers, variable names, function names

+These were all the tokens that were used in the lexer code.